Examples

 df = out.to_pandas()

-# delete the pipeline
+# clear the storage and delete the pipeline

 Iterating over Output Chunks